 In addition to 3D printers, woodworking tools, and soldering tools, the Innovation Lab includes some other machines that allow you to bring an idea to fruition.
-Note that some of these tools will require a safety orientation and a signed waiver on file with the Innovation Lab before use.
-Those tools are noted in their descriptions below.

-Cricut Explore Silhouette Cutter
+Cricut Cutter – Maker

 Cut, write, and score on over 60 materials with absolute precision while using a variety in pen styles and colors.
 Using the Cricut Design Space software you can create cards, seasonal and home décor, gifts and more with just a click.
+The Cricut Maker also has a rotary blade for cutting fabric and can handle designs up to 12″x24″.

 Borrow Innovation Equipment